A Landlord's Guide to Legionella Risk Assessments in Rental Accommodation

 Areas of concern that are either producing/increasing risk or have the potential to.

-- A scheme of works which highlight required control measures and allocate responsibilities.
+- A scheme of works that highlight required control measures and allocate responsibilities.

 - Schematics, asset drawings and floor plans.